How to Clean Faucet Head: Everything You Need to Know

 Water Flow Issues After Cleaning

-Despite your efforts to clean a faucet head, it may be time to call a professional plumbing business if there are still water issues.
+Despite your efforts to clean faucet heads, it may be time to call a professional plumbing business if there are still water issues.

 Issues with your plumbing could be a symptom of a much larger problem for an amateur to handle.